Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 - Potential research grant on our real-time malware detection scheme
 - Add Oblivious Transfer OT in our pallet to enable the usage of MPC with our GCF
 - Add behavioural biometric feature
+> Medium-term plan
+- Launch of Continuous Liquidity Pool (like THORChain but with higher security and performance that leverages TEE/MPC/TTS + Trusted Transaction Validation protocol with a multisig option (mobiles + yubikey) for validators and large liquidity owners

 >The team's long-term plans and intentions in relation to it.